learn-co-curriculum/spring-mod-2-authentication/README.md

 }
 ```

-We'll also add the following to the `application.properties` file so we can
+We'll also add the following to the `application.properties` file, so we can
 connect to our `security_demo` database:

 ```properties